Table of contents

 7. Encode the RPID from using any URL encoder (such as https://www.urlencoder.org/).

-8. Encode your chosen Relay State from the Valid Relay States table below (For example /workload would be %2Fworkload).
+8. Encode your chosen Relay State from the Valid Relay States table (for example, /workload would be %2Fworkload).

-11. When using SAML SSO append the RelayState string to the end of your URL https://YOUR-DNS/adfs/ls/idpinitiatedsignon.
-It should have a form similar to this: https://YOUR-DNS/adfs/ls/idpinitiatedsignon?RelayState=RPID%3https%3A%2F%2Fsaml.cloudone.trendmicro.com%26RelayState%3D%252Fworkload
+11. When using SAML SSO, append the RelayState string to the end of your URL: https://YOUR-DNS/adfs/ls/idpinitiatedsignon.
+It should have a form similar to https://YOUR-DNS/adfs/ls/idpinitiatedsignon?RelayState=RPID%3https%3A%2F%2Fsaml.cloudone.trendmicro.com%26RelayState%3D%252Fworkload

 Set console theme

-Specifying a theme query parameter is optional, and it allows users to specify a particular theme in the relayState they get from the Identity Provider SAML response.
-The valid theme values are "light" and "dark".
-If "dark" is chosen, then the Trend Micro Cloud One console will open in the dark mode.
-If no theme parameter is specified, the browser will default to light mode, or whatever is saved within a user's local browser setting.
+Specifying a theme query parameter is optional, and it allows users to specify a particular theme in the RelayState they obtain from the Identity Provider SAML response.
+The valid theme values are light and dark.
+If dark is selected, then the Trend Cloud One console opens in the dark mode.
+If no theme parameter is specified, the browser defaults to light mode, or whatever is saved within a user's local browser setting.

 • /theme=dark for dark theme.